Cura : Care Beyond Boundaries Logo

 Most swelling often improves by around six weeks, but it can take three to six months for swelling to settle fully and for the final contour to become clearer.
 Training plans should be restarted gradually with clinician guidance.

-Aftercare focuses on incision care, swelling control and safe return to activity.
-For international patients, it also includes a plan for support after returning home.
+Aftercare focuses on incision care, swelling control and a safe return to activity.
+For international patients, it should also include a plan for support after returning home.

 • Compression garment: wear it as directed to help stabilise the implant and reduce swelling

-• Activity guidance: follow restrictions on raising arms, lifting and chest workouts until cleared
+• Activity guidance: follow restrictions on raising your arms, lifting and chest workouts until cleared

 More Common Risks

 Possible risks include bleeding, bruising, infection, fluid collection, discomfort and swelling.
-Some patients experience temporary numbness or changes in sensation and muscle spasms.
+Some patients experience temporary numbness, changes in sensation or muscle spasms.

 Chest implants can shift or move, which may cause asymmetry and may require corrective surgery.
-Scar tissue can form around an implant, which may affect feel and shape.
+Scar tissue can form around an implant and may affect feel and shape.
 Visible or palpable implant edges and dissatisfaction with appearance can also occur.

 Clot And Travel Risk

-Surgery and long distance travel can increase blood clot risk for some people, especially on journeys longer than four hours.
+Surgery and long-distance travel can increase blood clot risk for some people, especially on journeys longer than four hours.
 If you have additional risk factors, discuss prevention measures with your clinician.
-Movement during travel, hydration and clinician advised compression may be discussed, while aspirin is not recommended solely to prevent travel related clots unless your clinician advises it for your situation.
+Movement during travel, hydration and clinician-advised compression may be discussed.
+Aspirin is not recommended solely to prevent travel-related clots unless your clinician advises it for your situation.

-Choosing where to have pectoral augmentation is as much about safety systems and follow up as it is about the operation itself.
-Cura’s role is to support a structured journey that prioritises verified clinicians, clear communication and realistic planning for recovery abroad.
+Choosing where to have pectoral augmentation is about safety systems, communication and follow-up as much as the operation itself.
+Cura supports a structured journey focused on verified clinicians, clear planning and realistic recovery coordination abroad.

 Turkey

 Turkey has a large, internationally oriented aesthetic surgery sector and many hospitals and clinics that support international patients with established care pathways.
-Global professional surveys show Turkey as a high volume country for aesthetic and cosmetic procedures, which can translate into broader clinical experience when combined with proper credential verification and facility standards.
+Global professional surveys identify Turkey as a high-volume country for aesthetic and cosmetic procedures, which may reflect broader clinical experience when combined with proper credential verification and facility standards.

 Iran